Quick Answer

 QR codes also work inside teams.
 Offices, studios, and shared spaces use them to collect photos from staff.

-Hannah runs an HR agency and hosts team offsites.
-A QR code on the agenda links to a shared folder for internal photos.
+An HR team running offsites can put a QR code on the agenda that links to a shared folder for internal photos.
 Everyone knows where to put them.

 Types of photo sharing links QR codes can point to